deckhouse/deckhouse/modules/040-control-plane-manager/docs/README.md

 The `control-plane-manager` (CPM) module is responsible for managing the cluster's control plane components.
 It runs on all master nodes of the cluster (nodes that have the `node-role.kubernetes.io/master: ""` label).

 The control-plane-manager:
 - **Manages certificates** required for the operation of the control plane (renews certificates and re-issues them in response to configuration changes, among other things).
-This feature allows the CPM to automatically maintain a secure control plane configuration and quickly add additional SANs for organizing secure access to the Kubernetes API;
+This feature allows the CPM to automatically maintain a secure control plane configuration and quickly add additional SANs for organizing secure access to the Kubernetes API.
 - **Configures components**.
-The CPM module automatically creates the required configs and manifests of the control plane components;
+The CPM module automatically creates the required configs and manifests of the control plane components.
 - **Upgrades/downgrades components**.
-Makes sure that the versions of the components in the cluster are the same;
+Makes sure that the versions of the components in the cluster are the same.
 - **Manages the configuration of the etcd cluster** and its members.
-The CPM module scales master nodes and migrates the cluster from single-master to multi-master (and vice versa);
+The CPM module scales master nodes and migrates the cluster from single-master to multi-master (and vice versa).
 - **Configures kubeconfig**.
 The CPM module maintains an up-to-date configuration for smooth kubectl operation.
 It generates, renews, updates kubeconfig with the cluster-admin rights, and creates a symlink for the root user so that kubeconfig can be used by default.

 ## Managing certificates